thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 16 Template Cache
 =================

-Thymeleaf works thanks to a DOM processing engine and a series of processors
----one for each type of node that needs to apply logic--- that modify the document's DOM tree in order to create the results you expect by combining this tree with your data.
+Thymeleaf works thanks to a set of parsers --for markup and text-- that parse templates into sequences of events (open tag, text, close tag, comment, etc.) and a series of processors --one for each type of behaviour that needs to be applied-- that modify the template's parsed event sequence in order to create the results we expect by combining the original template with our data.

-It also includes ---by default--- a cache that stores parsed templates, this is, the DOM trees resulting from reading and parsing template files before processing them.
+It also includes ---by default--- a cache that stores parsed templates, this is, the sequences of events resulting from reading and parsing template files before processing them.
 This is especially useful when working in a web application, and builds on the following concepts: